zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will install the GitHub extension in VS Code, and configure a service integration with your GitHub account.
 This integration will allow you to push your code changes to GitHub directly from VS Code.

-#### Task to complete
+#### Tasks to complete

-- Install the GitHub extension in VS Code
+- Install the GitHub extension in VS Code.
-- Generate a Personal access token in GitHub, and add it to VS Code
+- Generate a Personal access token in GitHub, and add it to VS Code.

 #### Exit criteria

-- Your GitHub account is successfully connected within VS Code
+- Your GitHub account is successfully connected within VS Code.

 ### Task 4: Clone the starter application

 In this task, you will add the Containers and Hyper-V features to your Windows installation, and install Docker.

-#### Task to complete
+#### Tasks to complete

-- Clone the `mcw-oss-paas-devops` starter application on your Lab VM
+- Clone the `mcw-oss-paas-devops` starter application on your Lab VM.
-- Register your GitHub email address with the local repository
+- Register your GitHub email address with the local repository.
-- Open the `mcw-oss-paas-devops` project in VS Code
+- Open the `mcw-oss-paas-devops` project in VS Code.

 #### Exit criteria

-- You have a local copy of the `mcw-oss-paas-devops` starter project open on your Lab VM in VS Code
+- You have a local copy of the `mcw-oss-paas-devops` starter project open on your Lab VM in VS Code.

 ### Task 5: Launch the starter application

 In this task, you will seed the MongoDB with sample data, then run the application locally, connected to your MongoDB instance.
 This task is to verify the connection to MongoDB and that it contains the seeded plan data, before we migrate the application and data to Azure Cosmos DB.

-#### Task to complete
+#### Tasks to complete

-- Run npm install to set up your local copy of the starter application
+- Run npm install to set up your local copy of the starter application.
-- Use node to execute the database seeding script (located in the project at data/Seed.js
+- Use node to execute the database seeding script (located in the project at data/Seed.js.
-- Start the application
+- Start the application.

 #### Exit criteria

-- You can view the starter application by navigating to <http://localhost:3000>
+- You can view the starter application by navigating to <http://localhost:3000>.

     ![Two Person Plan, Four Person Plan, and High-Pro Plan boxes are visible in this screenshot of the starter application.](media/unguided-image17.png "View the starter application")